Psychology of religious conversion: Contemporary paradigm

 The contemporary paradigm of conversion views the conversion process as a highly intellectual, well thought out gradual process.
 This contemporary model is a contrast to the classic model, and gradual conversion has been identified by Strickland as a contrast to sudden conversion.
 Scobie terms it an "unconscious conversion".
 Typically gradual conversions do not occur following a single, impactful event but rather are distinguished empirically and thoughtfully over a length of time.
 A gradual conversion can be identified by consciously striving toward the goal with no decisive point where conversion is initiated or converted.
 The process occurs cognitively and is much less emotional with no emotional crisis, guilt, or sin.

 Age of conversion

-Average age at the time of conversion has been examined by Johnson, Roberts, and Gillespie and has been found to be between the ages of 15 and 16, a consistent finding over 40 years.
+The average age at the time of conversion has been examined by Johnson, Roberts, and Gillespie and has been found to be between the ages of 15 and 16, a consistent finding over 40 years.
 These findings are consistent with Erikson's conclusion that this is the age where individuals are testing the world around them and forming an identity.
 However, it has been pointed out by Silverstein that sampling is generally biased as participant age rarely exceeds the early 20s.
 Spilka and others suggest that better sampling is needed as generally study participants are college-age students and thus are not truly representative.
-Finally, in Western countries females typically convert one to two years before males.
+Finally, in Western countries women typically convert one to two years younger than men.

+Criticism

+Brian Zinnbauer and Kenneth Pargament argue that scholarship has largely failed to explain the process of conversion and the consequences of it due to failure to distinguish between different types of conversion, failure to distinguish between religious conversions and nonreligions changes in ideology or non-conversion changes in religion, and mixed results from studies..